20 off the Beaten Path Travel Destination Ideas

 You’ll want to go to Botswana during African winter, which is the summer of the northern hemisphere.

 @thebookofwandering suggests that if you go, keep in mind that Botswana will be more expensive if you want to self-drive because you will need a 4x4 vehicle.
-Great tip!
+Great tip for those off-the-beaten-path adventurers who want a thrilling trip!